Luka Novak

 Luka Novak (1963) is a Slovenian author, publisher, TV personality and intellectual property expert.
 He founded Vale-Novak and Totaliteta Publishers.
-He was the director of the Slovenian Intellectual Property Office and is the Chairman of the Board of SAZOR, the Slovenian Organization of Authors and Publishers for Reproduction Rights.
+He was the director of the Slovenian Intellectual Property Office, and is active as a consultant in EU Projects and Copyright Organisations.
+He has a PhD in Literary Studies from the University of Ljubljana and an MBA from the IEDC Bled School of Management.